 For instance, its Monetization products enable a range of e-commerce abilities, such as billing and partner lifecycle management.
 And its OTT & digital subscription products help media companies store content on the cloud, bill for subscriptions, and manage digital IDs.

-“Amdocs’s high level of revenue visibility, solid execution, share buybacks, and dividends should support a premium valuation versus the market.”
+“Amdocs’s high level of revenue visibility, solid execution, share buybacks, and dividends should support a premium valuation versus the market,” Oppenheimer analyst Timothy Horan (Buy) says.
+“We view the company as the predominant global player in the billing and customer experience space for telcos, with a demonstrated ability to execute large-scale and complex projects.”

-Related: The 10 Best Index Funds You Can Buy for 2026
+Related: 10 Best Index Funds You Can Buy Now

 Make Young and the Invested your preferred news source on Google